Richard-Ott/UnSteadyCalculator/readme.md

 * 'Isolines_10Be_14C': Calculates the analytical solution for step and spike scenarios.
 Remember: 1 samples --> 2 equations and three unknowns (e1,e2,t), and hence all parameter combinations follow a line, which this script calculates.

+* 'Apparent_erosion_rates': Calculates the apparent erosion rates for 10be, 14C, and 26Al.

 ## Inversion sampler
 This toolbox supports two inversion samplers: